JLPLabs/monetary/doc/monetary.rst

            since '-' is used to indicate "left-justification".)
 To indicate negative numbers by enclosing them in parenthesis use the '(' flag.

   '!'
 Turn off use of currency symbol.
-By default the symbol is enabled.
+Currency symbol is on by default.

   '-'      The output is left-justified.
 By default output is right-justified.
            Justificaiton is only relevant when the entire field isn't filled.